galma/lp-back/README.md

 - `JWT_PRIVATE_KEY`: Private key used to generate jwt.
 It must be a private key using RSA256 and encoded in base64
 - `JWT_PUBLIC_KEY`: Public key used to read jwt.
 It must be a private key using RSA256 and encoded in base64

+## Live Version

+Live version of the API is published in AWS using the serverless deploy (api gateway + lambdas).
+API URL: https://y1ibcj2a6l.execute-api.us-east-1.amazonaws.com/dev/v1

 ## Improvements

 - Include Swagger documentation.
 (Postman collection is included)